 That being said, there’s one difference between removing the wilting flowers and pruning the plant.
 When you prune a plant, you remove whole structures; a brown stem, a decaying leaf…etc.

 However, in the case of wilting flowers, you should remove only the target flower.
-The following flower is often in the same stem so if you cut it, you lose that budding flower.

 Final Thoughts